“Safer sex is not just about protection from

 It’s important to use a new condom or dam during sex if you change partners or change from vaginal to anal or oral sex.
 You should also use a new condom if you share sex toys.

-Note, condoms or dams won’t protect against STIs if part of the body with infection is unprotected and there’s skin-to-skin contact.
-Also, some STIs such as herpes, genital warts and pubic lice may still be spread even if a condom is used”.6
+Condoms or dams won’t protect against STIs if part of the body with infection is unprotected and there’s skin-to-skin contact.
+Also, some STIs may still be spread even if a condom is used, such as:

 When starting a new relationship after many years, what may we need to know about safer sex?